sterding/donglab.org/projects/index.md

 {% endcapture %}

 {% capture col3 %}
-### RNAs transported to synapse
+### RNA therapy for early PD
 {% include figure.html image="images/project_RNAsynapse.jpg" %}
-Neuronal mRNAs are transported to synapse for local translation.
-But what about those non-coding RNAs such as circRNAs enriched in synapse?
-How did they get there?
+Synaptic disruption precedes neuronal death.
+And many non-coding RNAs such as circRNAs are enriched in synapse.
 What do they do there?
+How do they get there?
+Can they be used for PD therapeutics?
 {% endcapture %}

 {% capture col4 %}